-Supplementary Explanation Early Notification of General Meeting of Shareholders Basically dispatched approximately three weeks prior to the date of the General Meeting of Shareholders, and in 2019, it is scheduled to be dispatched on June 5 for the meeting to be held on June 27.
-Additionally, prior to dispatch, both Japanese and English versions are scheduled to be posted early on the Company's website, etc. Allowing Electronic or Voting rights may be exercised by accessing the Internet from a personal Magnetic Exercise of Voting Rights computer, smartphone, mobile phone, or other device.
-Participation in Electronic Voting The Company participates in the electronic voting platform (ICJ) for Platform and Other Efforts to Enhance institutional investors. the Voting Environment for Institutional Both Japanese and English versions of the Convocation Notice are posted on Investors ICJ.
+Supplementary Explanation Early Notification of General Meeting of Shareholders Basically dispatched no later than three weeks prior to the date of the General Meeting of Shareholders.
+The notification is announced electronically early during the interval until dispatch, and Japanese and English versions are basically posted on the Company's website and so forth at least four weeks before the date of the General Meeting of Shareholders.
+Allowing Electronic or Magnetic Exercise of Voting Rights Voting rights may be exercised by accessing the Internet from a personal computer, smartphone, mobile phone, or other device.
+Participation in Electronic Voting Platform and Other Efforts to Enhance the Voting Environment for Institutional Investors The Company participates in the electronic voting platform (ICJ) for institutional investors.
+Both Japanese and English versions of the Convocation Notice are posted on ICJ.
 Providing Convocation Notice in English (Translated Fully or Partially) An English Convocation Notice is prepared, and alongside the Japanese Convocation Notice, is posted on the Tokyo Stock Exchange, ICJ, and the Company's website.